AI Workshop: learn to build apps with AI →

 document.cookie = 'name=Flavio; expires=' + date.toUTCString()

-Alternatively you can use the max-age parameter to set an expiration expressed in number of seconds:
+Alternatively, you can use the max-age parameter to set an expiration in seconds:

 Lessons in this unit: